nbicocchi/learn-microservices/modules/containerization/slides/3 - Image creation (Java).md

 ## Building an Image (Jib Maven Plugin)

 [Jib](https://github.com/GoogleContainerTools/jib) is an open-source Java tool maintained by Google for building Docker images of Java applications.
-It simplifies containerization since with it, **we don’t need to write a _Dockerfile_.
+It simplifies containerization: **we don’t need to write a _Dockerfile_**.

 Google publishes Jib as both a Maven and a Gradle plugin. **This saves us separate docker build/push commands and simplifies adding this to a CI pipeline.**